-Cleveland Construction Site Injury Attorney
+Cleveland Construction Accident Attorney

 Construction sites by nature can pose significant threats to personal health and safety.
 Heavy machinery, dangerous equipment, power tools, electrical components, and unstable structures can all cause serious and fatal personal injuries to workers and pedestrians.
 It is a construction company’s legal duty to reasonably maintain the safety of a worksite.
 Failure to do so, resulting in personal injuries or deaths, is negligence.